 - with respect to non-individuals, a completed application to use the Service is accepted and approved by us.

-2.6 You can use Customs Bank Internet and Mobile Banking when your Member Number and correct access code are keyed in.
+2.6 You can use Customs Bank Internet and Mobile Banking when your Member Number and correct Internet Banking Password are keyed in.

 2.7 Customs Bank Internet and Mobile Banking is not available for transfers from S6, S16 and S66 accounts.

 2.8 Subject to the following, access to the transfers via Customs Bank Internet and Mobile Banking is available to all Members:

 - For external transfers (including Osko Fast Payments and NPP Quick Payments) the maximum daily limit is $2,000.
 If you hold a security token you may request Customs Bank to increase your daily limits to a maximum of $10,000 subject to the Security Token Terms and Conditions.

 - For BPAY transactions, the maximum daily limit is $10,000.

 - Transfers from S15/S21 accounts must not leave a balance in the S15/S21 account less than $5,000.